DigitalAPI/digitalapi-codeigniter/README.md

 <?php
     //Set up mail data
     $mailarray=array(
-                  'from_mail'=>'example@yourdomain.com',//email should be from your sending domail 'from_name'=>'Your Name', //Sender name
+                  'from_mail'=>'example@yourdomain.com',//email should be from your sending domain 'from_name'=>'Your Name', //Sender name
-                  'reply_to'=>'example@yourdomain.com', //email should be from your sending domail 'to_name'=> 'John Doe',// Keep Empty if not available 'to_mail'=>'johndoe@example.com', // Receicver email address
+                  'reply_to'=>'example@yourdomain.com', //email should be from your sending domain 'to_name'=> 'John Doe',// Keep Empty if not available 'to_mail'=>'johndoe@example.com', // Receiver email address
                   'subject'=> 'Firstmail using Digital API', //Mail subject 'message'=>'<p>Hello World!
 My firstmail using DIgital API</p>', //mail body HTML or Plaintext 'attachment'=>0,// 1 if  attachment / If 1 below fields are mandatory